 “Thanks to my professors, I’ve explored possibilities at Rutgers that I never imagined,” Villegas says.
 “And what I have come to realize is that I love doing research and teaching.”

 Hart said he was struck by the thoughtfulness and maturity in Villegas’s senior thesis, which explored a protein implicated in Ataxia Telangiectasia, also known as Louis–Bar syndrome, a rare, neuro-degenerative disease.

 “The best part was the discussion section where he integrates what he learned from other research with his own work,” Hart says.
 “Many undergraduates find this difficult but Andres wrote a broad, imaginative discussion linking many complex ideas together.”

 Thanks to my professors, I’ve explored possibilities at Rutgers that I never imagined

 His successes were not limited to the sciences.
 Villegas was selected by the English department as a composition tutor for undergraduates.
 He credits Jaqueline Loeb, of the Douglass Writing Center, with helping him improve his own writing during his first year at Rutgers.

-As he stands poised to graduate, Villegas says it’s fitting that Commencement takes place on Mother’s Day.
+Villegas says it’s fitting that Commencement took place on Mother’s Day in 2017.
 His mother guided him with kindness and wisdom while working as a home health aide to support the family.